jul-mar/bakery_sales_prediction/3_Model/README.md

 ## Model Selection

 Multiple neural network architectures were explored, including models incorporating lag data, regularization techniques, and hyperparameter tuners.
-After extensive evaluation, **Model V4_Regularisation** demonstrated superior performance on the validation set.
-Further fine-tuning and evaluation on the test set identified **Model V7_Regularisation_Less_Neurons** as the best-performing model overall.
+After extensive evaluation, **V4_Regularisation_Model** demonstrated superior performance on the validation set.
+Further fine-tuning and evaluation on the test set identified **V7_Regularisation_Less_Neurons_Model** as the best-performing model overall.

 Each product category was modeled with its own neural network, each having customized hyperparameters and feature sets tailored to its specific characteristics.